Eo-Navia (comarca)

-Eo-Navia is one of eight comarca administrative divisions of Asturias, a province and an autonomous community in Spain.
-Within the area, Eonavian, a Galician dialect, is spoken.
+Eo-Navia is one of eight comarca administrative divisions of the province and autonomous community of Asturias in Spain.

+Culture and history

+Eonavian, a Galician dialect, is spoken in the region.
 This administrative division should not be confused with the historical comarca of Eo-Navia or Old Common Council of Castropol.

+Municipalities

 The comarca of Eo-Navia is divided into 17 municipalities (in Asturian conceyos).
 From east to west, they are: